andrewacashner/hearingfaithms/chapters/chapter-3.md

 little hut, with much veneration and fear approached and adored, you perceive the same thing not in the manger, but on the altar."
 [@Lapide:Gospels19C, 672, on Lk 2:
 "Sic et S. Cyrillus in Caten.
-Symbolice præsepe est altare, in quo Christus in Missa per consecrationem quasi nascitur et immolatur.
+Symbolice praesepe est altare, in quo Christus in Missa per consecrationem quasi nascitur et immolatur.
-Unde S. Chyrs. in Catena: *Quod in præsepio videntes atque tugurio Magi, cum multa veneratione ac timore accesserunt et adorarunt: tu idipsum non in præsepio, sed in altari cernens, majorem istis brabaris exhibe pietatem*."]
+Unde S. Chyrs. in Catena: *Quod in praesepio videntes atque tugurio Magi, cum multa veneratione ac timore accesserunt et adorarunt: tu idipsum non in praesepio, sed in altari cernens, majorem istis brabaris exhibe pietatem*."]
 This is the Christmas version of the central theological concept for Roman Catholics, Christ's presence in the sacraments.
 As Leo the Great epitomized the theology, "that which was plainly